SrabanMondal/p2p-chat-distrubuted-matchmake/README.md

 ## 📝 License

-MIT --- do whatever you want, just be responsible.
+GNU --- do whatever you want, just be responsible.

 Built with ❤️ in Go + libp2p.